ebrelsford/ebrelsford.github.io/talks/2016/doitt/modules/5_combining_data.md

     6. Apply the style.
     7. If council districts are missing, you may need to change the boundaries of the classes (make the first's **Lower value** smaller, the last's **Upper value** higher).
 This happens sometimes when using expressions.
 I recommend using this method to experiment with expressions and styles, then use the **Field Calculator** to add a column with the expression you choose and style based on that column.

+### Exercise 5-5: Points in Polygon

+ 1. Open [City Council Districts](https://data.cityofnewyork.us/City-Government/City-Council-Districts/yusd-j4xi) and Airbnb Listings.
+ 2. Confirm that the layers are in the same CRS or use **Save As...** on one of the layers to make them match.
+ 3. Perform a **Points in Polygon** analysis and find the mean price in each council district as you do.
+ 4. Visualize the data however you like.

-### Exercise 5-4: Join attributes by location
+### Exercise 5-6: Join attributes by location

- 1. Open HPD buildings in Manhattan (from Exercise 5-1) and [City Council Districts](https://data.cityofnewyork.us/City-Government/City-Council-Districts/yusd-j4xi).
+ 1. Open Buildings Subject to HPD Jurisdiction in Manhattan (from Exercise 5-1) and [City Council Districts](https://data.cityofnewyork.us/City-Government/City-Council-Districts/yusd-j4xi).
  2. Confirm that the layers are in the same CRS or use **Save As...** on one of the layers to make them match.
  3. Go to **Vector > Data Management Tools > Join Attributes by Location**:
     1. Select the appropriate layers for **Target vector layer** (city council districts) and **Join vector layer** (HPD buildings in Manhattan).